 I was surprised to learn that bats are not blind and can see as well as any animal.
 They do have radar designed to hunt flying insects at night, but their eyes work just fine.
 Also, bats are not common carriers of diseases.
 They do not spread rabies or disease any more than other mammals.
 Finally, only three of the more than 1300 species of bats feed on blood.
 Most eat fruit, insects or nectar.
 Turns out, bats aren’t as bad as I thought!

 After all this research, I resolved to build my bats a house instead of remove them.
 Building a bat house helps you choose where the bats live, so they won’t come into places you don’t want them.
-I chose to build the basic four chambered unit featured on the Bat Conservation International website.
+I chose to build the basic four-chambered unit featured on the Bat Conservation International website.
 They have a wealth of information about bats and bat houses.
 Be sure to check them out.
-Here’s what BCI has to say about bats and bat houses.

 The bat house plan we’re using offers a perfect opportunity to work with youth or large groups.
 All the parts can be pre-made into a basic kit that’s fun to assemble.
 It’s a great way to do something positive for the environment (bats are great) and introduce kids to woodworking.